 Programs for teenagers and young people

 Teenagers are often the ones most at risk.
-In a highschool in Masindi, in 2019 SCF organized a beautiful project for girls.
+In a high school in Masindi, in 2019 SCF organized a beautiful project for girls.
 Together with the Peace Corps, they taught sex education, women rights and personal hygiene.
 In 2020, a similar course was organized in SCF school (closed to normal classes because of the pandemic) for the young girls of the area.

 Volunteering in Uganda with Shine Children’s Foundation

 Denis is constantly looking for both short and long term volunteers to help out his NGO to function and grow.
-When I arrived in Masindi last year, a group of a dozen Poles just finished building the school’s super colorful playground.
+When I arrived in Masindi last year, a group of a dozen Poles just finished building the school’s super colourful playground.
 They also installed a rainwater cistern to provide the school with running water.

 Once a week, an English mother tongue school teacher supports all grades with extra English classes.
-And during 2019 an American girl was coordinating the teenagers project I described before.
+And during 2019 an American girl was coordinating the teenagers’ project I described before.

 Denis looks for help on many volunteering websites and on his website there’s a page to contact him directly.
 I met him on Workaway, which is not really a volunteering website.
-But I suppose everything works, when you’re looking for help!
+But I suppose everything works when you’re looking for help!

 What kind of help?

-Danis and his NGO needs a bit of everything.
+Danis and his NGO need a bit of everything.
 Whatever your talent is, Denis will be able to put it into practice.
 Like it often happens, to volunteer you need more time and will than any specific skill.